TheVBoss/CartSurferBot/README.md

 1. Launch Club Penguin Journey, and make sure the window is taking up the majority of the screen.
 2. Head inside the mine, and don't move anywhere.
 3. Run the script and ensure you have the Club Penguin window fully visible.
+4. Ensure you run with 100% brightness and battery saver off!
-4. Press M to start!
+5. Press M to start!
-5. Press Q to stop and ESC to terminate!
+6. Press Q to stop and ESC to terminate!

 ## BOT 1 VS BOT 2
 Both bots continuously alternate between Backflips and Sideflips.